European Parliament President David Sassoli dies after hospitalization | DW | 11.01.2022

 "What a big shock and a big loss.
 I am deeply saddened.
 He left us too early.
 My condolences to his family!
 Dear David, Rest In Peace," tweeted German MEP Ismail Ertug.

-A former journalist, Sassoli was first elected at the European Parliament in 2009.
+A former journalist, Sassoli was first elected as a member of the European Parliament in 2009.
 He won another term in 2014 and served as the Parliament's vice-president.

 This is a breaking news story and will be updated as more details become available.